Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Introduction

 \section{Introduction}

 Quantized vortices are among the intriguing phenomena associated with superfluidity, playing a crucial role in superfluid helium, ultracold atomic gases, as well as superconductors.
 Their dynamics are generally complex, but can often be approximated using a point-vortex model, where vortices are treated as point-like particles moving within the velocity field induced by other vortices.
 Within this framework, one can assign an effective inertia to vortices, known as the vortex mass.
 The vortex mass problem refers to the long-standing challenge of defining and measuring this mass.
-While various theoretical models have predicted a nonzero vortex mass \citep{popov1973, duan1992, duan1994, baym1983, kopnin1978}, experimental studies of vortex dynamics in superfluid helium and atomic Bose-Einstein condensates (BECs) have successfully used point-vortex models that assume zero mass \citep{donnelly1991, navarro2013, samson2016}.
-In superconductors, a vortex mass has also been predicted \citep{suhl1965} and has been observed to be nonzero in multiple experiments \citep{fil2007, golubchik2012, tesar2021}.
+While various theoretical models have predicted a nonzero vortex mass \citep{popov1973, duan1992, duan1994, baym1983, kopnin1978, kopnin1998}, experimental studies of vortex dynamics in superfluid helium and atomic Bose-Einstein condensates (BECs) have successfully used point-vortex models that assume zero mass \citep{donnelly1991, navarro2013, samson2016}.
+In superconductors, a vortex mass has also been predicted \citep{suhl1965} and has been observed to be nonzero in multiple experiments \citep{fil2007, golubchik2012, tesar2021, nakamura2024}.
 However, also here there is still some controversy, as the reported values vary significantly across different systems and measurement methods.
 The difficulty in measuring vortex mass in helium can be understood in terms of its core size, which is significantly smaller than other characteristic length scales in the system.
 As a result, any inertial effects are expected to be negligible.
 In contrast, in ultracold gases, where the vortex core size can be comparable to other relevant length scales, the vortex mass may play a significant role in the system’s dynamics.
-Recent developments in experiments on superfluid Fermi gases \citep{kwon2021, delpace2022,hernandez-rajkov2024, grani2025} seem to place the measurement of the vortex mass within experimental reach.
-In these experiments, a quasi-2D condensate is created in a box trap, and individual vortices can be generated and manipulated, enabling the exploration of virtually any initial conditions to study vortex dynamics.
-In addition, the vortex mass is predicted to be significant in two-component BECs. \citep{richaud2020,richaud2021,bellettini2023}.
+Experiments creating a solitonic vortex in a harmonically trapped cigar-shaped cloud \cite{yefsah2013, ku2014} report a nonzero vortex mass; however the geometry makes it difficult to compare to theoretical estimates for vortices moving in a plane.
+Recent developments in experiments on ultracold Fermi gases \citep{kwon2021, delpace2022,hernandez-rajkov2024, grani2025} seem to place the measurement of the vortex mass in a planar superfluid system within experimental reach.
+In these experiments, a quasi-two-dimensional condensate is created in a box trap, and individual vortices can be generated and manipulated, enabling the exploration of virtually any initial conditions to study vortex dynamics.
+In addition, the vortex mass is predicted to be significant in two-component BECs \citep{richaud2020,richaud2021,bellettini2023}.
 Recent experiments have shown excellent control over interspecies interactions and the possibility of species-selective trapping potentials \citep{wacker2015, franzen2022}.
 An experimental setup is currently being developed that combines such a highly tunable two-component Bose gas with vortex creation and manipulation techniques previously demonstrated in single-component BECs \citep{wilson2022, wilson2024APS}.